ckachelmeier/perf-log-decorator/README.md

 ## API
 ### Decorators
 * @PerfLog.Performance(string) => Will log how long the method takes using the input string as a key.
+If the key is not provided, the default key is [className].[methodName]
 * @PerfLog.PromisePerformance(string) => Will log how long the promise returned by the method takes to resolve using the input string as a key.
 Both decorators can take an optional second parameter to replace the call to console.log with a custom method.